topaxi/ng2-alt-summernote/README.md

 # ng2-alt-summernote

-Component to use summernote in Angular 2.
+Component to use [Summernote](http://summernote.org/) in Angular 2.

 Example:
 --------